 Hydrangeas are hands down my favorite shrub to grow and their flowers are the best to decorate with.
 I am sharing my number one tip for hydrangea care so you can get the most blooms for your hydrangea plants and you don’t need any special gardening tools to do this!

-Hydrangea Care – Get the Most Blooms from your Plants
+Hydrangea Care – My #1 Tip for Getting the Most Blooms from your Plants

 *this post contains affiliate links for more information check out our disclosure page here*